d4nyll/smartscroll/README.md

 # smartscroll

-smartscroll is a tiny (919b minfied + gzipped) jQuery plugin that has these *independent* features:
+smartscroll is a tiny (1050b minfied + gzipped) jQuery plugin that has these *independent* features:

 1. Section scrolling - Scrolljacking
 2. Auto-hash - Updates the URL hash based on current position on page
+2. Responsive - You can disable scrolljacking below a set breakpoint

 It also supports: